Safety-Critical Control with Input Delay in Dynamic Environment: Introduction

 \subsection{Contributions}

 Here we build on~\cite{ames2020safety,Molnar2021lcss} to establish the theory of safety-critical control for nonlinear continuous-time systems with input delay, operating in dynamically changing environments.
 Our contributions are threefold: \begin{itemize} \item[1.]
 We establish the notion of {\em environmental control barrier functions (ECBFs)} for delay-free systems to explicitly address scenarios in which safety is affected by a dynamic environment.
 This notion is particularly useful when the dynamics of the environment are inherently more uncertain than those of the control system. \item[2.]
-We develop the notions of CBFs and ECBFs for systems with input delay, and synthesize safety-critical controllers via predictor feedback.
-The use of predictors requires special care in dynamic environments, since the environment's future is not controlled and cannot be predicted accurately.
-We make controllers robust against prediction errors, especially those related to the future of the dynamically changing environment. \item[3.]
-We demonstrate the efficacy of this framework on real-life engineering systems: adaptive cruise control and obstacle avoidance with a Segway platform. \end{itemize}
+We connect the theories of CBFs and predictor feedback by developing the notions of CBFs and ECBFs for systems with input delay and synthesizing safety-critical controllers via predictor feedback.
+Predictors require special care in dynamic environments as the environment's future cannot be predicted accurately.
+Thus, we make controllers robust against prediction errors. \item[3.]
+We demonstrate the efficacy of this framework on real-life engineering systems where time delays and dynamic environments both occur, through the examples of adaptive cruise control and obstacle avoidance with a Segway. \end{itemize}

 Figure~\ref{fig:concept} illustrates a sample of these results.
 A Segway is controlled to safely avoid a moving obstacle via the proposed ECBFs in high-fidelity simulation.
-Without delay in its control loop (left) the Segway pitches backwards to go under the obstacle.
-With input delay (right) the Segway first approaches the obstacle, then moves in reverse to make space, and finally pitches forward to go under it.
+Without delay in its control loop (left), the Segway pitches backwards to go under the obstacle.
+With input delay (right), the Segway approaches the obstacle, then moves in reverse to make space, and pitches forward to go under it.
 Remarkably, these safe behaviors emerge from the ECBF automatically, which handles reactive planning in a holistic fashion.

 The paper is structured as follows.
 Section~\ref{sec:CBF} revisits CBFs for delay-free systems.
 Section~\ref{sec:environment} addresses safety in dynamic environments by introducing ECBFs.
 Section~\ref{sec:delay} extends CBFs and ECBFs to systems with input delays, and discusses safety-critical control via predictor feedback with robustness against prediction errors.
 In these sections, adaptive cruise control is used as illustrative example, whereas Section~\ref{sec:segway} demonstrates the safety-critical control of a Segway by numerical simulations.
 We conclude our work in Section~\ref{sec:concl}.